mcphargus/battery_grapher/README.md

 But, sometimes, you just want to go back to the days of administering Quake servers.
 Times were simpler.
 Once we kept track of frags, now we keep track of queue counts.

+This is done, also added some battery voltage data.